 For parents registering their child in Primary School for admissions in 2012, being a Singapore citizen takes precedence over being a Permanent Resident (PR) or foreigner.
 The next benefit is distance priority – how close do you live to the school?

-Below is the reply from the Ministry of Education (MOE) in response to Kiasuparent – the foremost web resource for parents on primary school registration that will answer the following questions:
+Below is the reply from the Ministry of Education (MOE) in response to questions on primary school registration put up by Kiasuparent:

 Thank you for writing to us on 12 November 2010.

 We wish to clarify that parents using address of rented apartment will not be at a disadvantage if the school should conduct balloting.

 We would like to share with you that the registration is done based on the NRIC address that is reflected on the parents’ NRIC at the time of registration and the address used for the registration of a child (assuming Singapore Citizen or Singapore Permanent Resident) during the Primary 1 registration exercise is based on the family’s permanent address i.e. staying at this address on a long-term basis.

 Parents are also expected to be truthful when they use a different address during registration.
 They should use their long-term address for registration.
 There is no minimum period that the family is required to stay at the address before they can use the address for registration.